 - You will also be given a daily injection of a blood thinner to reduce the risk of developing blood clots.

-- Some people may have to wear the stockings and have the injections for a couple of weeks after the surgery.
+- Some people may have to wear the compression stockings and have the injections for a couple of weeks after the surgery.

-- Pain relief may be given in various ways:
+- Pain medicines may be given: